-If you’re following a paleo diet and like Indian food, then you are in for a treat because I have come up with a recipe for grain-free and dairy-free dahi vada!
+If you’re following a paleo diet and like Indian food, then you are in for a treat because I have come up with a recipe for grain-free and dairy-free and legume-free dahi vada!
 These little paleo dough balls are smothered with creamy yogurt and topped with sweet and spicy chutneys, making for a super tasty Indian appetizer.

 If you’ve never had dahi vada before – it is traditionally a fried lentil dumpling – but my recipe is lentil-free.
 I wanted to create a lentil free recipe for those who can’t tolerate legumes and/or for those following a paleo diet.
 Another big difference between the traditional version and mine is that I don’t fry the fritters.
 Rather than deep frying the dumplings, my recipe calls for baking them in an oven using a donut pan OR you can also use a donut maker if you have one.